Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 If your application has already been instrumented by a Contrast agent (recommended), find the [application ID](user-appsmanage.html) within the Contrast UI.

 To create a new application within the Contrast UI using the Contrast CLI, use the catalogue-application and application-name options.
-The output of a successful catalogue operation is an Application ID displayed in the console.
+The output of a successful catalogue operation is an application ID displayed in the console.
   Catalogue Command: contrast-cli --catalogue-application --api-key yourApiKey
   --authorization yourKey --organization yourOrganizationID --host yourHost
   --application-name yourApplicationName --language app_language